Program Chairs

 Workshop format

 WACCPD is a workshop centered on peer-reviewed and published technical papers.
 The workshop will have one invited talk.
-Depending on the type of submission talks will be scheduled for 15+5min (Full Paper) and 5+5min (Extended Abstract).
+Depending on the type of submission talks will be scheduled for 15+5min (Full Paper) and 5+5min (Lightning Talk).

 Theme by HermesThemes